Dick Bourke of Scorebuddy recommends seven steps for improving the customer experience, while also sharing lots more great advice.

 - Works long hours and is passionate about his job

 Suddenly, your customer is a real person.
-CX in call centres improves the quality of information you know about your customer.
+Customer experience in call centres improves the quality of information you know about your customer.

 A customer at different stages in the sales cycle will interact with your customer service team in different ways.
 If you want to know how to improve the customer experience in your call centre, then you need to interact with your clients in a way that is based upon where they are in their journey.

-For example, a new customer who’s just been introduced to your brand should receive a more generic and generally welcoming greeting, compared with someone who has already purchased from you.
-Their interaction should be much more personalised and specific to their needs.
+For example, a new customer who’s just been introduced to your brand should receive a more generic and generally welcoming greeting, versus someone who has already purchased from you.
+Their interaction should be much more personalized and specific to their needs.

-Agents need to move away from classic and robotic customer service and instead implement more emotionally intelligent tactics to improve CX in call centres.
+Agents need to move away from classic and robotic customer service and instead implement more emotionally intelligent tactics to improve customer experience in call centres.
 For example, your team could implement:

 - Storytelling, which helps the customer relate better to the agent and brand

-- Personalisation in the form of a handwritten note
+- Personalization in the form of a handwritten note

 - Surprise, such as a free upgrade or product